briannahebeler/movie-search/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blueviolet)

 ## Description
 This application features dynamically updated HTML and CSS to create a Movie Search Engine.
-Through the utilization of the OMBD API this application is able to retrieve the users searched movie information including: rating, release date, plot, and movie poster.
+Through the utilization of the OMDB API this application is able to retrieve the users searched movie information including: rating, release date, plot, and movie poster.

 <!-- ## Usage
 * add screenshot & usage info here -->